-The White African Iris is the perfect way to add a touch of the exotic to your landscape without ever leaving your backyard!
+The White African Iris plant is the perfect way to add a touch of the exotic to your landscape without ever leaving your backyard!

-Shop the White African Iris for sale.
+Shop the White African Iris for sale or check out our other shrubs and hedges for sale.

 - Clump forming